AbderrazakO/AO-WeatherApp/README.md

 ### `About App`

-OUS Weather is a ReactJs weather application To track the weather , based on openweathermap API and Geolocation API
+AO Weather is a ReactJs weather application To track the weather , based on openweathermap API and Geolocation API

 ### `How To Use App`